newtonproject/NEPs/README.md

   * :arrow_right: Draft: Once the champion has finished a NEP and consider it's ready to be merged to Newton's Github repository. they will write a draft NEP as a [pull request].
 Consider including an implementation if this will aid people in studying the NEP.
 * **Draft**: If the draft is agreeable amount the Newton community, NEP editor will assign the NEP a number (generally the issue or PR number related to the NEP) and merge your pull request.
 The NEP editor will not unreasonably deny an NEP.
   * Once the first draft has been merged, you may submit follow-up pull requests with further changes to your draft until such point as you believe the NEP to be mature and ready to proceed to the next status.
-  * :arrow_right: Last Call -- If agreeable, the NEP editor will assign Last Call status and set a review end date (`review-period-end`), normally 14 days later.
+  * :arrow_right: Public Call -- If agreeable, the NEP editor will assign Public Call status and set a review end date (`review-period-end`), normally 14 days later.
-  * :x: Last Call: A request for Last Call status will be denied if material changes are still expected to be made to the draft.
-We hope that NEPs only enter Last Call once, so as to avoid unnecessary noise on the RSS feed.
+  * :x: Public Call: A request for Public Call status will be denied if material changes are still expected to be made to the draft.
+We hope that NEPs only enter Public Call once, so as to avoid unnecessary noise on the RSS feed.
-* **Last Call**: This NEP will listed prominently on the https://newtonproject.org/nep website.
+* **Public Call**: This NEP will listed prominently on the https://newtonproject.org/nep website.
-  * :x: A Last Call which results in material changes or substantial unaddressed technical complaints will cause the NEP to revert to Draft.
+  * :x: A Public Call which results in material changes or substantial unaddressed technical complaints will cause the NEP to revert to Draft.
-  * :arrow_right: Final: A successful Last Call without material changes or unaddressed technical complaints will become Final.
+  * :arrow_right: Final: A successful Public Call without material changes or unaddressed technical complaints will become Final.
 * **Final**: This NEP represents the current state-of-the-art.
 A Final NEP should only be updated to correct errata.

 Other exceptional statuses include: